Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/Walkthrough-on-multi-tier-app-migration-process-to-aws.md

-**_In this walkthrough, we will migrate a multi-tier webapp to the cloud without changing the workflow through following the [Lift and Shift Strategy]._**
+**_In this walkthrough, we will migrate a multi-tier webapp to the cloud without using AWS native services through following the [Lift and Shift Strategy]._**

 ## Prerequisite